7 Effective Ways to Deal with Rejection in Relationships

 Do you remember how you felt when you failed that math test back in school?
 Or when your application for inclusion in that sports team was rejected?
 Or more recently, when that job application didn’t work out?

 Rejection has been and always will be a part of your normal life as your daily mail.
 Still, it hurts.
 Even though we’ve experienced it a hundred times, each rejection is a new wound.

 Rejection hurts and it’s real.

-Rejection (in the context of a relationship – social or romantic) basically means exclusion – from a group, an interaction, information, communication or emotional intimacy.
+Rejection basically means exclusion from a group, an interaction, information, communication or emotional intimacy.

 When someone deliberately excludes you from any of these, your brain tells you that you’re experiencing rejection.
 The psychological term for this type of rejection is Social Rejection.

-Does rejection hurt?
-We all know it does – it feels lousy, especially in the context of a romantic relationship.
+We all know it does.
+It feels lousy, especially in the context of a romantic relationship.